crocokyle/Flexpool-GoogleSheets/README.md

 10. Leave all of the defaults and click `Save`

 <hr>

-If you have any questions, feel free to add me on Discord: `CrocoKyle#8744`
+If you have any questions, feel free to add me on Discord: `CrocoKyle#8744` or [create an issue](https://github.com/crocokyle/Flexpool-GoogleSheets/issues)